T0ny-X/Indiegogo_Search/readme.md

 - Line by line search
 - Read all data by line into buffer before merge.
 - Basic error handling for file reading and parsing.
+- Loop for reuse.
+- Search History in local drive.